Red Herring (magazine): Purchase

 In April 2003, Vieux, a French technology leader and entrepreneur, purchased the Red Herring brand with plans to revive the magazine.
 DASAR, a French company led by Vieux, held a 20 percent stake in the undisclosed purchase price.

 Vieux began hiring employees and refocusing the Red Herring brand out of offices in Mountain View, Calif.
 James Daly, founding editor-in-chief of Business 2.0, was hired to head the Red Herring editorial staff.
 James Dreyfuss, a former editor of PC Week and Information Week, was hired as editor-in-chief.

 Vieux vowed to make the magazine "systematically global", with a focus on influential technology companies large and small around the world.
 He refocused Red Herring's target audience to C-level tech executives and international readers.

 Building a solid editorial team and keeping costs low were also high priorities for Vieux during Red Herring's revival.
 He claimed to have spent 20 percent less per weekly issue than publishers spent previously.

 Post dot-com relaunch

 Shortly after the purchase by DASAR, the new owners brought in a team of new editors with experience at competitors of the former print magazine.
 Red Herring re-launched as a website in the fall of 2003.

 Red Herring produced several test issues of the print magazine in the fall of 2004 and launched as a full-fledged weekly magazine in January 2005.
 The print edition came to an end in 2007, but a digital edition continued, available via the company's website.

-In recent years, Red Herring has been focused on promoting events and awards for new innovative startups, venture capital scene and these events are called Red Herring Global 100, Red Herring North America 100, Red Herring Europe 100 and Red Herring Asia 100.